NC State Wolfpack football: Early history (1892–1953)

+Earle Edwards era (1954–1971)

 Earle Edwards was hired as the team's head coach before the 1954 season.
 Edwards had previously been an assistant at Michigan State under Biggie Munn and at Penn State under Bob Higgins.
 Edwards' teams compiled a record of 77–88–8.
 Edwards is the longest tenured coach in NC State Wolfpack football history and holds the program records for games coached, wins, and losses.
 His teams won five Atlantic Coast Conference titles and made two Liberty Bowl appearances.
 Four times he was named the ACC Coach of the Year.
 Edwards produced eight All-Americans: Dick Christy, halfback (1957), Roman Gabriel, quarterback (1960, 1961), Don Montgomery, defensive end (1963), Dennis Byrd, defensive tackle (1966, 1967), Fred Combs, defensive back (1967), Gerald Warren, kicker (1967), Ron Carpenter, defensive tackle (1968), and Cary Metts, center, (1968).
 Though Edwards' tenure wasn't overly successful from a record standpoint, it was the most successful tenure of any head coach to that point and laid the foundation for future successes to occur.
-Edwards retired after seventeen seasons as the Wolfpack's head football coach.
+Edwards retired after seventeen seasons as the Wolfpack's head football coach on June 25, 1971.

 After Edwards' retirement, State promoted Al Michaels from assistant coach to head coach.
 Things didn't pan out for Michaels, as the Wolfpack compiled a 3–8 record in his only year as head coach.
 Michaels was fired after just one season.